k0r1g/two-towers/artifacts/docs/docker-setup.md

-# Docker Setup Documentation
+# Docker Setup for Two-Tower Model Inference

+This document describes the Docker setup for deploying the Two-Tower model inference service with ChromaDB.

-## System Architecture
+## Overview

-The system consists of two main services:
+The setup consists of two Docker services:

 1. **ChromaDB**: A vector database for storing and querying embeddings
-2. **Inference API**: A FastAPI service that loads a model from Hugging Face and provides endpoints for embedding generation and vector search
+2. **Inference API**: A FastAPI service that loads our Two-Tower model from Hugging Face and provides endpoints for embedding generation and vector search

 ```
 ┌─────────────┐     ┌─────────────┐